mactul/powermake/tutorials/04-multiple-targets/README.md

 Most of the time you will need to use boolean arguments (with `action="store_true"`).
-Obviously you can also have different type of arguments.
+Obviously you can also have different types of arguments.
 You can't really have positional arguments because those are already all used by PowerMake for the test callback, but you can do almost anything you want with named arguments.

 > [!TIP]